 We’ve put together a list of frequently asked questions to help you understand self-drive hire insurance.
 Use the links to the left to navigate through the different question sub-categories.

-We can arrange self-drive hire insurance for most types of vehicle including motor homes, motor caravans, camper vans, horseboxes, splitter vans; everyday car and van rental.
-We can also consider some prestige vehicles and supercars, although these are subject to more stringent terms and conditions.
+We can arrange self-drive hire insurance for most types of vehicle including motorhomes, motor caravans, campervans, horseboxes, splitter vans, everyday car and van rental.

-We will normally be able to indicate a premium immediately by call or use our online quote form to receive a quote via email.
+We will normally be able to indicate a premium immediately over the phone or use our online quote form to receive a quote via email.

 No. We realise that you need to concentrate on hiring your vehicles and don’t want to be swamped by paperwork so we try to keep this to a minimum.
 In most cases you will be able to continue to use your standard hirers form but the insurer may want to vet this to make sure it contains acceptable and compliant wording.

 There is no limit to the amount of vehicles on a policy.